 This usually happens when the installer uses the wrong kind of nail or screw to attach the roof material in place.
 In fact, sometimes, roofers may only use staples, which is not appropriate at all.
 If you’re in the market to have your flat roof replaced and you live in an area with high winds, make sure to ask your installer how they plan to prevent lifts.

-Ice Dams Can Form When Flat Roofs Are Not Properly Insulated
+Ice Dams Can Form When Flat Roof Houses Are Not Properly Insulated

 In most flat roofed homes, heated spaces are situated directly under the roof, without any buffer from an unheated attic.
 This can eventually cause problems with ice dams.
 These are created when heat transfer from a home’s interior melts the snow on a roof—which then refreezes as it makes its way to the outer edges of the roof’s surface, where it is colder.